 Unlike sequential continuation, the evolution path of this predictor-corrector method is parameterized by the distance $s{(j)}$ along the tangent predictor, also referred to as arclength continuation parameter in the literature.
 As mentioned previously, the stepsize has to be carefully controlled for a robust and efficient NNM computation.

 The stepsize control used herein relies on the evaluation of the convergence quality by the number of iterations of the corrector step.
-The stepsize is controlled so that the corrector step requires on average a desirable number of iterations.
-Details may be found in Peeters [3].
+The stepsize is controlled so that the corrector step requires on average the desirable number of iterations N^ .
+At each step, the stepsize is updated according to the ratio between the desirable number N^ and the previous number $N{(j-1)}$ of iterations: